 What if you don't know what your credit looks like?

-It's easy to find out what your credit looks like, even if you aren't ready to buy a house.
+It's easy to find your credit, even if you aren't ready to buy a house.
 It's smart to know as early as possible so you can fix any blemished or incorrect information in the reports.

-You're entitled to a free copy of your credit each year from each of the credit reporting agencies.
-You contact TransUnion, Equifax, and Experian directly, or use annualcreditreport.com to get all three reports at once.
+You're entitled to a free copy of your credit each year from each credit reporting agency.
+You contact TransUnion, Equifax, and Experian directly or use annualcreditreport.com to get all three reports simultaneously.

-Debt-to-income ratio (DTI) is a measurement of what you owe on current debt obligations compared to what you make.
+Debt-to-income ratio (DTI) measures what you owe on current debt obligations compared to what you make.
 The ratio for FHA loans is roughly 50% for FHA loans, though it often goes up to 55% or even 56.99% with good credit.

-Employment requirements for an FHA loan are similar to conventional loans, in that 2 years of verifiable income in the same industry is preferred.
+Employment requirements for an FHA loan are similar to conventional loans in that two years of verifiable income in the same industry is preferred.

-That doesn't mean you had to be at the same job the whole time, just that it was the same industry, and there aren't periods of unemployment during those years.
+That doesn't mean you had to be at the same job the whole time, just that it was the same industry, and there weren't periods of lengthy unemployment during those years.

-Job change won't necessarily disqualify you, but there will be additional paperwork required to satisfy the underwriters.
+Job change won't necessarily disqualify you, but additional paperwork will be required to satisfy the underwriters.

 As with most rules, there are exceptions.